stackpress/lib/docs/Structures.md

 An iterator of keys.

-#### Iterating Over Values
+### 2.10.
+Iterating Over Values

-The following example shows how to iterate over all values.
+The following example shows how to iterate over all values in the map.

 ```typescript
 for (const value of myMap.values()) {